Lex Luger: The Narcissist (1993)

 After his accident and the closure of the WBF, Luger joined the World Wrestling Federation (WWF).
-Bobby "The Brain" Heenan unveiled him with the persona of "Narcissus" at Royal Rumble 1993.
+Bobby "The Brain" Heenan unveiled him with the persona of "Narcissus" at the 1993 Royal Rumble.
 Shortly thereafter, his name was altered slightly to "The Narcissist".
 Luger posed before full-length mirrors before every match.
-In his debut, he defeated jobber Larry Lunden on January 25 on WWF Superstars of Wrestling (aired February 13).
+In his televised in-ring debut, he defeated jobber Larry Lunden on the February 13 episode of Superstars.
 The WWF also incorporated his motorcycle accident into his gimmick, capitalizing on the fact that he had a "metal plate" inserted into his forearm which was said to cause more damage when it struck an opponent, often allowing Luger to pin them with only his little finger placed on their chest.
 This caused a number of his opponents to demand that he wear a cover over it during matches when he had a streak of knocking people out.
 This eventually led to WWF officials demanding that Luger wear an elbow pad, though he would often remove it.

 The Narcissist's one major feud was with Mr. Perfect.
 The feud was based on Heenan, his advisor, referring to him as being "Beyond Perfection", in a slight at Mr. Perfect, his former managerial client.
-The rivalry ended at WrestleMania IX when Luger defeated Perfect.
+The rivalry ended at WrestleMania IX when Luger defeated Perfect and then after the match Perfect ran backstage and then was attacked by Luger and Shawn Michaels outside a storage garage.
+Following the event, Luger defeated Bob Backlund via count-out to qualify for the King of the Ring tournament, where he wrestled Tatanka to a double count-out in the opening round.